Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-where $\omega_{\mathrm{eff}}$ is an effective angular momentum induced by two Laguerre-Gauss beams~\cite{PhysRevLett.104.030401} and $I_{\mathrm{cl}}$ represents the classical moment of inertia of the fluid. $\langle L\rangle$ can also be measured from the occupation number of particles in different angular momentum states~\cite{PhysRevLett.104.030401}.
-The spectral function can be measured by angle-resolved photoemission spectroscopy in ultracold atomic systems~\citep{Brown2020,PhysRevB.97.125117}.
-The anisotropic excitation spectrum can also be observed by Bragg spectroscopy~\cite{Bismut2012}.
+where $\omega_{\mathrm{eff}}$ is an effective angular momentum induced by two Laguerre-Gauss beams~\cite{PhysRevLett.104.030401}, $\rho_{\mathrm{t}}$ is the total boson density and $I_{\mathrm{cl}}$ represents the classical moment of inertia of the gas.

-\emph{Conclusion.---}In this Letter, we have investigated the transport property of a dissipative molecular BEC with two-body loss and unveiled that superfluidity can be induced solely through dissipation without recourse to interparticle interaction.
-We have demonstrated that the normal fluid density in the dissipative BEC vanishes at absolute zero, i.e., all bosons contribute to superfluid transport in the presence of dissipation.
-We have also found that the quantum depletion is induced by dissipation.
-This finding demonstrates that dissipation can cause the phase rigidity due to an effective repulsive interaction between bosons.
-We have further investigated the spectrum and the stability of a dissipative molecular BEC, which can be observed from the angle-resolved measurement of the spectral function.
+\emph{Conclusion.---}In this Letter, we have investigated the transport property of a dissipative molecular BEC with two-body loss and shown that superfluidity can be induced by dissipation without recourse to interparticle interaction both numerically and analytically.
+We have demonstrated that the normal fluid density in the dissipative BEC vanishes, i.e., all bosons contribute to superfluid transport in the presence of dissipation if we start from the absolute zero in the remote past.
+We also find that the quantum depletion is induced by dissipation, indicating that dissipation plays a role similar to repulsive interaction.
+We have further investigated the spectrum and the stability of a dissipative molecular BEC, which can be experimentally tested through the angle-resolved measurement of the spectral function~\citep{Brown2020,PhysRevB.97.125117}.